 4. Who pays the broker fee in NYC?

 The current law says that renters are on the hook to pay the broker fee.
-At one point, a law said landlords had to pay.
-It was in effect for a brief period, where eventually, a judge overturned it.
-However, there is a new city council proposal that could change this.
-The FARE Act is a piece of legislation that states that the person who hires the broker pays the broker.
-If this bill passes, the NYC broker dynamic could drastically change.
+However, a new City Council proposal called The FARE Act just passed in November 2024.
+This is a piece of legislation that states that the person who hires the broker pays the broker.
+This law is expected to go into effect in May 2025.
+Until then, renters still need to pay the fee.

 5. Are there no-fee apartments in NYC?
 How does it work?